Skip to main content

 What is KFZ-Versicherung?

-KFZ-Versicherung (short for Kraftfahrzeugversicherung) is car insurance in Germany.
-It's one of the most important insurances you'll need if you own or drive a car here.
+KFZ-Versicherung (short for Kraftfahrzeugversicherung) is simply German for car insurance.
+If you own or drive a car here, this is non-negotiable.

 Key German Terms You'll See